Fast Map Union and Local Instances Through Instance Types

 e.g. by passing something of type

 have?
-Blindly substituting would yield STRef s Int
+Blindly substituting would yield STRef s Int, but

-in the type of the argument to runST
+forall in the type of the argument to runST,

 will not accept this code and complain about an ‘escaping skolem’.